Case Overview

 Then, seek medical care as soon as possible.

-If you’re concerned about long-term complications and health issues resulting from Roundup use, consider scheduling an appointment with your doctor.
-Tell them about your concerns and your history of use or exposure to Roundup.
+If you’re concerned about long-term complications and health issues resulting from Roundup use, consider scheduling an appointment with your doctor to discuss your concerns and your history of use or exposure to Roundup.

-Your doctor can review your symptoms and conduct thorough screenings to assess your risk factors and current health.
-Some of the NHL screening methods they may use include:
+Your doctor will review your symptoms and conduct thorough screenings to assess your risk factors and current health.
+Some NHL screening methods include:

 - Blood tests